unnati026/Tumour-detection-in-MRI/README.md

 - **Pituitary**
 - **No Tumor**

 A Convolutional Neural Network (CNN) is implemented using PyTorch to train and evaluate the model.
 The model is trained on MRI images of brain tumors using a deep learning approach.
-It utilizes a custom CNN architecture inspired by AlexNet, optimized with Adam optimizer and cross-entropy loss.The final trained model achieves an **F2-score of 0.9745** on the test dataset.
+It utilizes a custom CNN architecture inspired by AlexNet, optimized with Adam optimizer and cross-entropy loss.
+The final trained model achieves an **F2-score of 0.9745** on the test dataset.

 ## Dataset